WHAT IS THE CALCIOPOLI SCANDAL?

 L. Moggi: Tell him to be less stupid; otherwise, I won’t let him be called up for the national team.
 So I pass a judgement on him because I will send him to the national team.

 Then-Italy manager Marcelo Lippi had previously worked at Moggi’s Juventus.
 Allegedly, Moggi had pressured Lippi to select players represented by GEA World to raise the stature of clients on their books.
-In this case, Moggi seems to be using the lure of playing for the national team as a way to prise Miccoli into committing to pastures new.
-A series of allegations that had now made it to the pinnacle of Italian football; The Azzurri.
+In this case, Moggi seems to be using the lure of playing for the national team as a way to tempt Miccoli into committing to new surroundings.
+It was a series of allegations that had now made it to the pinnacle of Italian football; The Azzurri.

 The unprecedented rulings in the Calciopoli Scandal